-During break periods, university staff has the right, without advance notice, to enter resident rooms, apartments, or houses for routine maintenance and inspection.
-When they have entered resident rooms and find items that violate state laws, federal laws, local laws, or campus policies the items (including but not limited to firearms, fireworks, weapons, drugs, etc.) will be confiscated.
-Residents may be referred to the Student Conduct Process.
-When there are sufficient grounds to believe that a theft of personal, univer-sity, or organizational property has occurred, official university representatives, in lieu of civil authorities, may access the student's room.
+Throughout the year, university staff has the right, without advance notice, to announce and enter resident rooms, apartments, or houses for routine maintenance and inspection.
+When they have entered resident rooms and find items that violate state laws, federal laws, local laws, or campus policies the items (including but not limited to firearms, fireworks, weapons, drugs, etc.) will be confiscated by security and student(s) will be notified of the confiscation and next steps in the Student Conduct process.